biaros05/TicTacToe/README.md

 This project is for educational purposes and intended as a basic implementation of the Tic-Tac-Toe game.
 Therefore, contributions are not expected.
 However, if you have suggestions or improvements, you can fork the project, make your changes, and submit a pull request.

 ## License
-The project is licensed under the MIT License.
+The project is licensed under the GNU License.
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgments
 This project was created as a learning exercise and based on personal knowledge and experience with Java.
 No external sources were referenced during its development.